 The Church of England are keeping us up to date with all information regarding COVID19.
 We will follow all advice given to us, and you can see this advice in full here.
 All Saints PCC have agreed to REOPEN the church for Sunday Services from Sunday 26th July.

-We have completed our Risk Assessment, which you can read here.
-Things be different for a while, as you might expect.
+We have completed our Risk Assessment, which you can read here (updated 6th August 2020).
+Things will be different for a while, as you might expect.
 The first change is that the 9.30am service will now be at 9am.
 We can't offer hymn books (no singing!) and service books will be placed at least two days before the service and you will be asked to keep it, take it home and bring it back each week.
 Following guidance from the Church of England, we will be offering communion in one kind only, and I will administer the bread at your seat wearing a mask.
 We will also be worshipping in the main church rather than the chapel as this will give us lots more space.
 Changing the time of the service allows us extra time to prepare for the next service which will remain at 11am.

 for our community, our building and the wider world